-The Company acts as guarantor to a bank group headed by Cheshire Salt Holdings Limited.
+The Company is a subsidiary of Cheshire Salt Holdings Limited.

 Cheshire Salt Holdings Limited and its subsidiaries (together, the "Group") manage their operations on a Group-wide basis.
 In particular, the Group's financing and cash requirements are managed on a pooled basis with funds being allocated between companies to meet individual short and medium term requirements.
 Consequently, the assessment of Company's ability to continue as a going concern has been based on a review of the Group as a whole.